raspberrypilearning/edit-the-web/en/step_2.md

 The two main languages used to create websites are HTML (which stands for **H**yper**T**ext **M**arkup **L**anguage) and CSS (**C**ascading **S**tyle **S**heets).
 In this project, we're going to look at what both of them do and how they work together to make interesting websites.

 You'll notice that in the code window, there are lots of angular brackets: <> These denote the different **elements** that make up a website.

-HTML elements are made up of a **start tag**, some content you want to display and an **end tag**.
+All HTML elements are made up of a **start tag**, some content you want to display and an **end tag**.

+### Website Header

+The **header** is the section of your HTML code that tells your browser exactly what sort of file it is interpreting, and allows it to set up what you will see correctly.

 --- task ---

-Take a look now at the code in the website **header** and see if you can identify the following elements:
+Take a look now at the code in the website **header** (at the very top of the code) and see if you can identify the following elements:

 + The ```<!DOCTYPE html>``` declaration defines that this document is an HTML5 document
 + The ```<html>``` element is the root element of an HTML page, and ends at the end of the page with ```</html>```